MBA90/springbootapp/README.md

 ## Database

-springboot application required database schema, refer back to docker-compose file where you can find "db" service which in fact override mysql:8.0.12 image installed from docker hub which running the application after executing
+springboot application required database, refer back to docker-compose file where you can find "db" service which in fact override [mysql:8.0.12](https://hub.docker.com/_/mysql/) image installed from [docker hub](https://hub.docker.com/).
-"docker-compose up" command

 Once the application is up and running as well as the images loaded into docker container, don't forget to run the following script in database schema "mbaDB"